Black guinea fowl: Research

 Black guinea fowl are resistant to various diseases that affect poultry, including Ehrlichia ruminantium, which causes heartwater, but the mechanism for this resistance is not currently known to researchers.
 The black guinea fowl's genome includes a toll-like receptor (TLR1) which plays an important role in the bird's immune system.
 This gene has been studied and includes 2,115 nucleotides, encoding 705 amino acids.
 TLR1 is associated with infections caused by bacteria in both humans and mice, and this gene is of interest to researchers because genetic variation in it is associated with increased Gram-positive bacterial infections, organ failure, and death.

 Status

-The population trend for the black guinea fowl seems to be downward, because it is hunted for food, possibly unsustainably, and may suffer from degradation of its habitat.
-However, it is quite common within its range and the IUCN lists it as being of least concern in its Red List of Threatened Species, as the rate of decline does not seem to justify the bird being placed in a more vulnerable category.
+The black guinea fowl's population is decreasing, mostly due to deforestation and unsustainable levels of sustenance hunting.
+However, this species is quite common within its range and the IUCN lists it as being of Least Concern in its Red List of Threatened Species, as the rate of decline does not seem to justify the bird being placed in a more vulnerable category.